EPCCed/archer-gpu-course/section-2.01/README.md

 from the structure `cudaDeviceProp`.
 This will be in the section on device management in the CUDA runtime API reference.

-What other possiblities exist for `cudaMemcpyKind`?
+What other possibilities exist for `cudaMemcpyKind`?

 https://docs.nvidia.com/cuda/cuda-runtime-api/index.html